top of page

 - Our main form of communication with parents and caregivers is email.
 Please make sure to read all emails sent from us.
 If your email address changes, make sure to notify us via email (not at drop off or pick up).
 If you have a question or concern please contact us through email.
 We are busy with our students before, during, and after classes.

-- Time sensitive information such as last minute class cancellations or location changes will be texted to the main phone number that you provided at registration.
+- Time sensitive information such as class cancellations for inclement weather will be texted to the main phone number that you provided at registration.
 Please do NOT reply to group text messages.
 Text messages should only be used to contact us for emergency situations.
 All other communication should be done through email.

 Zero Tolerance Policy

 - City Park Movement and Art has a Zero Tolerance Policy.
-Children are expected to be respectful and kind at all times.
+Children are expected to be respectful and kind to the best of their ablity at all times.

 - We strive to provide an environment where everyone feels safe and welcome.
 Students will receive one warning for unkind or disrespectful behavior, after which they will be asked to take the remainder of the session off.
 No refund will be given.